Guide to choosing the niche of your blog

 Affiliate marketing involves recommending products and services from other businesses and earning a commission on each sale.

-Most big businesses have affiliate programs that you can join.
-Once you've applied and been accepted into their programs, you can retrieve your unique affiliate links to add to your blog, view click and sales reports, and see any future payments you're supposed to receive.
+Most big businesses have affiliate programs which you can join.
+Once you've applied and been accepted into their programs, you can retrieve your unique affiliate links to add to your blog, view click and sales reports, and see any future payments you're expected to receive.

 Here are a few steps to get started with affiliate marketing:

-When a user clicks on this link, a cookie is stored on their computer, which credits the sale to you based on the duration of the cookie — typically 30, 60, or 90 days.
+When a user clicks on this link, a cookie is saved on their computer, which credits you with the sale based on how long the cookie lasts - usually 30, 60, or 90 days.

 When you think of the word “blog,” what comes to mind?

-• Maybe they're lifestyle blogs that tell about what they've been buying for their family lately.
+- Maybe they're lifestyle blogs that tell about what they've been buying for their family recently.

 I want you to forget about these types of blogs.

-They may be interesting to read, but they are not the niches that will bring you the most value.
+They may be interesting to read, but they're not the niches that will make you the most money.

 Instead, consider this simple formula.